 Tasty Guacamole Recipes to Try

-Here are a few of my favorite ways to make guacamole:
+Here are a few of our favorite ways to make guacamole:

 - The Best Basic Guacamole calls for just mashed avocado, lime juice, and salt